Citation, DOI, disclosures and article data

 When seen 'en face' they can look similar to polyps but can be distinguished by the presence of contrast pooling within the diverticulum and forming a meniscus.
 Even if seen on a recumbent overhead film, the two can usually be separated. (see differential below)

-Diverticula can be visualized as gas-filled outpouchings from the colon, especially if use of linear array probe is allowed by patient anatomy.
+Diverticula can be visualized as gas-filled outpouchings from the colon, especially if use of a linear array probe is allowed by patient anatomy.

 Diverticula are usually outlined by gas.
 The colon may be thickened and shortened.
 On CT VR colonoscopy, they are seen as complete rings delineating the neck.